Blendify/blender-manual/blender_docs/manual/sculpt_paint/texture_paint/tools.rst

    The color of the brush.
 See :ref:`ui-color-picker`.

    Press :kbd:`S` on any part of the image to sample that color and set it as the brush color.
-   Hold :kbd:`Ctrl` to paint with the secondary color.
+   Hold :kbd:`Ctrl` while painting to temporally paint with the secondary color.

    Flip (cycle icon) :kbd:`X`
       Swaps the primary and secondary colors.